NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 # Things to consider

-We will be running on a Windows EC2 instance.
+We will be running a Windows EC2 instance.

 Small EC2 Windows instances without GPU support can be created and run nearly free of charge on AWS.
 You could use an instance type "t2.small".